torusresearch/torus.js/README.md

 ### Bundling

-This module is distributed in 6 formats
+This module is distributed in 3 formats

 - `commonjs` build `dist/torusUtils.cjs.js` in es5 format
-- `umd` build `dist/torusUtils.umd.js` in es5 format without polyfilling corejs
 - `umd` build `dist/torusUtils.umd.min.js` in es5 format without polyfilling corejs minified
-- `umd` build `dist/torusUtils.polyfill.umd.js` in es5 format with polyfilling corejs
 - `umd` build `dist/torusUtils.polyfill.umd.min.js` in es5 format with polyfilling corejs minified

 By default, the appropriate format is used for your specified usecase